daniel-ivanco/notification_api/README.md

 #### Client API
 Are used by the company's B2B partners.
-Prior to using the API, authentication is required to obtain JWT auth token which is required to be passed as a bearer token in the Authorization request header when using the API.
-For purpose of this exercise there are created 2 clients these secret keys:
+Prior to using the API, authentication is required to obtain JWT auth token which is required to be passed as a bearer token in the Authorization request header.
+For purpose of this exercise there are created 2 clients with these secret keys:
  - client_1: `jEGHzpHurQsX4m9VD8meJg`
  - client_2: `0LMLjxFM9E9LW5n0uK5hqQ`